ptavaressilva/MERN_app_CI-CD_pipeline/README.md

 CI/CD pipelines allow for a fast response to business needs, while other DevOps practices support stable, secure and predictable services, striking the perfect balance  between stability and the speed of change.

-This is a final project by Pedro Tavares for a DevOps Bootcamp course at [GeeksHubs Academy](https://geekshubsacademy.com/) (in spanish).
+This is a final project by Pedro Tavares for a DevOps Bootcamp course at [GeeksHubs Academy](https://geekshubsacademy.com/) (in Spanish).

 It creates a Continuous Delivery pipeline for a JavaScript/MERN application, with **development**, **staging** and **production** environments, tests and monitoring.